RafaeldeLimaThomaz/ocr-cv-sudoku/README.md

-# sudoku_solver
+# ocr-cv-sudoku-solver

-Hello, this is a sudoku solver
+Hello, this is a optical character recognition based sudoku solver.